ai-jong/FlightAI/README.md

 - [Contact](#contact)

 ## Features
-- [x] Easy communication with Gemini AI for generating responses.
-- [x] Robust handling of machine learning outputs and AI-driven results.
+- [x] Real-time flight status is crucial for modern travel apps.
+- [x] FlightAI provides a robust, AI-powered solution for tracking and monitoring flights.
+- [x] Installing and integrating FlightAI is quick and straightforward.

 ## Installation
 ### CocoaPods